bioinformatics-ua/biocreativeVII_track2/README.md

 Additionally, we also provide a docker image [bioinformaticsua/biocreative:1.1.0](https://hub.docker.com/r/bioinformaticsua/biocreative) with all the dependencies installed and ready to run, for instance, consider executing:

 ```
-docker run -it bioinformaticsua/biocreative:1.1.0
+docker run -it --rm bioinformaticsua/biocreative:1.1.0
 ```

+Note that by using the flag "--rm" the container and its data will be wiped by the docker

 ### How to run

 By default the pipeline will perform the annotation, normalization and indexing of a given PMC documents or collection of documents following the BioC format, as presented below: